Nikhil22/udacity-nanodegree-self-driving-car/term1/behavioral-cloning/writeup_template.md

 The model contains dropout layers in order to reduce overfitting.
 The first fully connected layer has a dropout of 0.5.

+I originally trained with 22 epochs.
+This was clearly too high, as my loss was oscilating back and forth rather tahn gradually decreasing.
+This indicated that my model was overfitting.
+I eventually settled on an epoch number of 5.

 ####3.
 Model parameter tuning

 I used an Adam optimizer.